Is Tax March The Next American Revolution? Citizens Push Donald Trump To Come Clean Or Risk Impeachment

 “The President is using the office of the presidency as a profit-making enterprise at the public’s expense.
 This marks an unprecedented level of corruption of the presidency which is far worse than the Watergate scandal.
 It is a massive abuse of the public trust for which the President must be held accountable via the impeachment process,” explained Bonifaz.

-When Trump was inaugurated President of the United States on January 20, 2017, he swore an oath to preserve, protect and defend the Constitution of the United States.
+When Trump was inaugurated President of the United States on January 20, 2017, he swore an oath to preserve, protect, and defend the Constitution of the United States.

 “But from day 1, he has been in violation of the Constitution, specifically the Foreign and Domestic Emoluments Clauses.
 By not fully divesting and separating himself from his business holdings, President Trump was on a collision course with the Constitution starting on Inauguration Day.
 No one is above the law, no matter how powerful he or she may be,” he said, adding that Congress must start an impeachment investigation of President Trump right away.